jojerd/Windows-TLS-Swiss-Army-Knife/README.md

 # Script Execution

-Open a PowerShell Window as an Administrator and browse to the location the script is saved and execute it like the example below:
+Open a PowerShell Window as an Administrator and browse to the location where the script is saved and execute it like the example below:

 .\TLS-SwissArmyKnife.ps1, or right click run in PowerShell.
 If it doesn't open, or closes immediately after execution it likely means that PowerShell was not ran as an Administartor